ShaniaKhatri/personalSite/experience.md

 <img src="{{ site.url }}/public/images/zoo.jpg" alt="zoo"/>
 </div>

-I’m an Emergency Medical Technician (EMT), certified to 2+ years, specializing in pre-hospital care, patient management, and ambulance operation.
+I’m an Emergency Medical Technician (EMT), certified for 2+ years, specializing in pre-hospital care, patient management, and ambulance operation.
 I work at Foxwall Emergency Medical Services in Pittsburgh, PA on the emergency and non-emergency transport line.

 I spend a lot of time as a patient care volunteer at St. Margaret’s Hospital in Pittsburgh, PA.
 I specialize in two departments, the Emergency Department and the outpatient ward of the Hillman Cancer Center.
 I restock supplies, sit with patients without a support person, and aid staff and patients in a variety of ways.